IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

   * We will define a service which routes requests to the Pod with our microservice
   * We will expose the service

-The following image is an animation of the simplified steps above.
+The following gif is an animation of the simplified steps above in a sequence.

 ![overview gif](images/lab-4-overview.gif)